XRPLF/rippled/test/README.md

 3. Create a `rippled.cfg` file for the tests.
   1. Run `npm test`.
 The tests will fail. **This failure is expected.**
   2. Copy and/or rename the `tmp/server/debug/rippled.cfg` file to somewhere
   convenient.

-4. Start `rippled` (in a debugger) with command line options `-a -v --conf <rippled-created-above.cfg>`.
+4. Start `rippled` (in a debugger) with command line options `-av --conf <rippled-created-above.cfg>`.

 5. Set any desired breakpoints in the `rippled` source.